 The book was first published by Hachette in France in 1979, and translated into Japanese in 1985.
 It’s really a shame that it hasn’t been translated into English.

 I am researching the context of patient-doctor interactions.
-I look at a real-life context of clinical practice, and my view is based on ethnographic fieldwork for understanding and recording what patients and professionals ‘do’ and ‘say’.
-I analyse them, hoping that the findings can inform patients’ voices and increase awareness.
-I am always moved when observing their interactions and listening to their stories.
+I look at a real-life context of clinical communication, and my view is based on ethnographic fieldwork for understanding what patients and professionals ‘do’ and ‘say’.
+I am always moved when observing their interactions and listening to their voices.
 Everybody has a story.

 Over the last few years, the field has evolved in mixed methods for various kinds of contexts, ranging from health discourses of individuals (patients’ talks, adherence to treatment, health literacy, online support groups) to professionals’ practices (institutional talks, inter-professional communication, communication skills training, clinical reports, nursing care), and patient-provider interactions (diagnosis, negotiations, ethics).

-- serve as material to facilitate learning for all health professionals and non-professionals
+- serve as material to facilitate learning for all healthcare practitioners

 - increase public awareness on issues that they didn’t even know existed